Kaiser Tufail

-Kaiser Tufail TI(M) is a retired Pakistani fighter pilot.
+Kaiser Tufail SI(M) is a retired Pakistani fighter pilot.
 Outside of his military service, Tufail is an active blogger, aviation historian and has delivered motivational speeches at TEDx conferences.

 Service

 Kaiser Tufail was commissioned in 1975.
 After performing duties as a squadron pilot, he went on to command a fighter squadron (No.8 Tactical Attack Squadron equipped with Mirage 5) at PAF Base Masroor and a flying wing (No 34 Tactical Attack Wing) at PAF Base Rafiqui.
 Later he commanded PAF Base Shahbaz and PAF Base Masroor.

 He has had the opportunity of flying virtually all types of trainers and fighters of the PAF during his service.
 These include T-6G Harvard, MFI-17 Mushaak, T-37, FT-5 (dual-seat MiG-17), F-6 (MiG-19), Mirage-III/5, F-16A/B Fighting Falcon, Mirage F-1E (Qatari AF), F-7P (MiG-21) and the F-7PG (F-7 double-delta variant).

 Kaiser Tufail was the Director of Operations of the Pakistan Air Force (PAF) during the Kargil conflict.
 He served as Deputy Commandant and Commandant of the PAF Air War College.
 He also served as Senior Air Staff Officer (SASO) at the Southern Air Command before retiring in 2005.

 Kaiser Tufail is a graduate of the PAF Air War College and the National Defence College (National Defence University) and holds master's degrees in Strategic Studies and War Studies.